Clarifai/old-docs/portal-guide/psearch/localized-search.md

-Localized search is powerful because

-We are extremely excited to be offering the next step in the evolution of our visual search in the form of localized search.
-With our visual search offering, users can find images in their application based on the similarity between images.
+# Localized Search

+With visual search, you can find images in your application based on their visual similarity with other images.
+Visual search leverages the same embedding structure that is used to power image classification and detection models, but does not require the step of defining concepts and training your model.
+Visual search organizes your data based on the similarity of visual characteristics alone.

+With localized search,

 Doing visual search on our Platform is as simple as clicking a button.
 Consider the following application which is being used to classify various kinds of vehicles such as bike, bus, car, etc. If I wanted to search images that were similar to a bike, I would do the following